 When chromatic dispersion is at the maximum allowed, its effect can be considered as a power penalty in the power budget.
 The optical power budget must allow for the sum of component attenuation, power penalties (including those from dispersion), and a safety margin for unexpected losses.

-Calculating the Fiber-Optic Cable Power Budget for a PTX10000 Router
+Calculate the Fiber-Optic Cable Power Budget for a PTX Series Router

 Calculate the link's power budget when planning fiber-optic cable layout and distances to ensure that fiber-optic connections have sufficient power for correct operation.
 The power budget is the maximum amount of power the link can transmit.
 When you calculate the power budget, you use a worst-case analysis to provide a margin of error, even though all the parts of an actual system do not operate at the worst-case levels.